Försäkringskassan's logo

 • sickness benefit in special cases and housing supplement

-• national dental care subsidy
+• State dental care subsidy

 • maintenance support